dandevri/minor-rtw/README.md

 To see a list of everybody who participated go to the [Contributors](https://github.com/dandevri/minor-rtw/graphs/contributors) page.

+## Todo's
+To see all upcoming todo's and features please navigate to the [GitHub Projects](https://github.com/dandevri/minor-rtw/projects/) page of this repo.

 ## License

 This project is licensed under the [MIT](LICENSE.MD) License - © Danny de Vries 2017